Mouni Sadhu: Esoteric involvement

-In chapter IX of 'Concentration' Mouni Sadhu says, "Perhaps in no other subdivision of human knowledge does their reign such disorder or lack of a system, as in occult problems."
-In chapter XX of Ways to Self- Realization entitled 'Maha Yoga and Its Value for the World', Mouni Sadhu says 'The very multiplicity of expositions on Yoga and the various treatises written by different interpreters of the ONCE "Secret Wisdom" are the very best proof that in not one of them can be found the fulkness of Truth.
+In chapter IX of 'Concentration', Mouni Sadhu states, "Perhaps in no other subdivision of human knowledge does their reign such disorder or lack of a system, as in occult problems."
+In chapter XX of Ways to Self- Realization entitled 'Maha Yoga and Its Value for the World', Mouni Sadhu says 'The very multiplicity of expositions on Yoga and the various treatises written by different interpreters of the ONCE "Secret Wisdom" are the very best proof that in not one of them can be found the fullness of Truth.
 Also, the highly complicated "teachings" of many contemporary Yogis is another doubtful point I wish to stress.
 In reference to this in the same chapter Mouni Sadhu goes on to say "the Direct Path, also called Maha Yoga, the Highest Yoga or Path of Self-Realization, as taught by the Maharishi." indicating that the term 'Maha Yoga' was being used to describe the teachings of Ramana Maharshi and was above any particular system of Yoga adding that, "Things that are often obstacles when dealing with various systems of Yoga are immaterial to the latest revelation of Truth, given to us by the Great Rishi in our own era.
-In describing the relevance of 'Maha Yoga' he continues, "It became evident in this time of innumerable sects, religions, and philosophic and occult systems that a synthesis was urgently needed that could explain the one basis of them all, and at the same time infinitely transcend them.
+In describing the relevance of 'Maha Yoga', he continues, "It became evident in this time of innumerable sects, religions, and philosophic and occult systems that a synthesis was urgently needed that could explain the one basis of them all, and at the same time infinitely transcend them.
 Indian Yogi, Muslim haji, Christian devotee, religionless occultist, nameless seeker of God or Truth, farmer, minister, engineer, sailor, merchant, for one and all of these men a unifying message had to be created: one that did not deny their former creeds but gave them a common luminous ideal whose peak could not be transcended by any previous theories and conceptions.
 It had to be something common to each man, referring to the immortal core of his life, beyond all racial and social differences, his unique and real treasure.
 And the Maharshi did just this.
 He came to us in the midst of our twentieth-century materialism with its breath-taking discoveries and inventions.
 He did not condemn any of them.
 He was not a religious leader whose role is limited to a few generations of men, but all religious truths became clear and understandable in the light of his revelation.